Contents

 What’s the difference between uncompressed raw and compressed raw?

-The difference between uncompressed raw and compressed raw is that all information is retained in the uncompressed raw file, and some information is lost in the compressed raw.
-In real terms, the output file has very little noticeable difference.
+The difference between uncompressed raw and compressed raw is that uncompressed raw retains all information, whereas compressed raw discards some.
+In practice, the output file shows very little noticeable difference.
 However, there is a significant difference in the file sizes.

 Hi Tom,